 “The distinctiveness and effectiveness of Archbishop Holgate’s as a Church of England school are outstanding Archbishop Holgate’s makes a very positive impact on the community it serves.
 The Christian vision and values are very explicit and drive all areas of school life.
 Leadership at all levels is exemplary.
 Consequently, students’ thrive at the Academy.”

 At the heart of everything we do remains our commitment to our Christian mission and as a school community to work collectively to ‘enable every child to flourish in their potential as a child of God’.
 As a Church of England Academy we strive to ensure that all of our young people are cared for, given every opportunity to develop through academic study, to grow personally and spiritually and to live into being those Values we hold dear in our community and in wider society.
-This is reflected in the words of our Patron the Archbishop of York:
+This is reflected in the words of Dr John Sentamu, former Archbishop of York:

 “Archbishop Holgate’s School, is built on the model of Christian love, and the challenges of how to live this out day by day in work and relationships.
 Its ethos reflects the attitude found in the best Church of England schools across the land.
 An attitude which says there should be no cap on aspiration for students serving one another willingly and with joy, achieving a true education which enables them not only to achieve academic success, but to apply it for the benefit of all, committed to making a difference to the lives of young people and their community.